Last week I was having dinner at my friend Katy’s house. Katy is an incredible chef who works at a restaurant I worked in when I was younger.

 But, there are certain foods that frying in olive oil would be a waste.
 For example:

-Burgers should already have tons of flavor packed in, if you bring the taste of olive oil into this, it might be a little much.
+Burgers should already have tons of flavour packed in, if you bring the taste of olive oil into this, it might be a little much.
 Also, the colour of the olive oil on a burger bun can be a little unsightly.

 Bacon fries in its own grease.
 Deep frying it makes it more unhealthy, thus not advisable.